 We will issue your transcript when you complete your studies.

 Transcripts are normally issued about eight weeks after the last day of the semester (for Semester One students) or the academic year (for Semester Two and Full Year students).

-If you would like to complete your degree at Edinburgh contact your Director of Studies who will be happy to discuss your options.
+If you would like to complete your degree at Edinburgh contact your Personal Tutor who will be happy to discuss your options.

 If you have any questions about your application, your studies here or any other aspect of the Visiting Student programmes please contact us.